U.N. Security Council to hold emergency meeting on North Korea launch

 UNITED NATIONS The United Nations Security Council will hold an emergency meeting on Sunday to discuss the North Korean rocket launch as requested by United States, Japan and South Korea, the U.N. press office said.

 The closed-door consultations of the 15-nation council on North Korea will take place at 11 a.m.
-ET (1600 GMT), the United Nations said in a statement on Saturday.
+ET, the United Nations said in a statement on Saturday.

 Council diplomats said the United States, Japan and South Korea requested the meeting after North Korea launched a long-range rocket on Sunday carrying what it has said is a satellite in defiance of United Nations sanctions barring it from using ballistic missile technology.